SE-projects/tinkuk-mezgeb/README.md

 # tinkuk-mezgeb
-An application for a police precinct issue filing system
+A class project with a purpose of automating a police precinct issue filing system.